nazmifr/BNF_Gallica_Scraper/README.md

 Say you have an old ereader that don't support PDF scans and you still want to read old books from the awesome https://gallica.bnf.fr archive.
 Well you just use this script.

 Plz no abuse!
-The french gov has been nice enough to set this thing up, let's be thankful and not di\*ks
+The french gov't has been nice enough to set this thing up, let's be thankful and not di\*ks

 🇫🇷🇫🇷🇫🇷 French version of the Doc: https://nazmi.fr/gallica_bnf_scraper/